NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \subsection{SetpointManager:SystemNodeReset}\label{setpointmanagersystemnodereset}

-The System Node Reset Setpoint Manager is used to place a temperature/humidity setpoint on a system node or any other user-specified node according to the return temperature/humidity using a reset rule.
-The reset rule is determined by two points: the temperature/humidity setpoint at the return air high temperature/humidity (TSetAtRetHigh/HSetAtRetHigh) and the temperature/humidity setpoint at the return low temperature/humidity (TSetAtRetLow/HSetAtRetLow).
-If the return temperature/humidity is above the return high temperature/humidity limit, the temperature/humidity setpoint is set to TSetAtRetHigh/HSetAtRetHigh.
-If the return temperature/humidity is below the return low temperature/humidity limit, the temperature/humidity setpoint is set to TSetAtRetLow/HSetAtRetLow.
-If the return temperature/humidity is between the return high and return low temperature/humidity limits, the temperature/humidity setpoint is linearly interpolated between TSetAtRetHigh/HSetAtRetHigh and TSetAtRetLow/HSetAtRetLow.
-The return air temperature/humidity is obtained from the user-specified system node during the simulation.
-This setpoint manager can be used to place a temperature/humidity setpoint on air/plant loop system nodes.
+The System Node Reset Setpoint Manager is used to place a temperature or humidity ratio setpoint on a system node or any other user-specified node according to the return temperature or humidity ratio using a reset rule.
+The reset rule is determined by two points: the maximum and the minimum supply temperature or humidity ratio setpoints (MaxSpTemp and MinSpTemp or MaxSpHumRat and MinSpHumRat).
+In general, the higher the return temperature or humidity ratio, the lower the supply temperature or humidity ratio.
+Specifically, the maximum supply temperature or humidity ratio setpoints start decreasing linearly to the minimum supply temperature or humidity ratio setpoints once the return temperature or humidity ratio becomes higher than a certain point, i.e., the maximum return temperature or humidity ratio at maximum supply temperature or humidity ratio setpoints (MaxRetTempAtMaxSpTemp or MaxRetHumRatAtMaxSpHumRat).
+Also, once the return temperature or humidity ratio becomes higher than a certain point, the return temperature or humidity setpoint becomes the minimum, i.e., the minimum return temperature at minimum supply temperature or humidity ratio setpoint (MinRetTempAtMinSpTemp or MinRetHumRatAtMinSpHumRat).
+The return temperature or humidity ratio is obtained from the user-specified system node during the simulation.
+This setpoint manager can be used to place a temperature or humidity ratio setpoint on HVAC system nodes.

-The input consists of the setpoint manager name, the control variable (either temperature or humidity), a node list name of the nodes affected by the setpoint, the name of the return node name, and the data for the reset rule: the temperature setpoint at the return low temperature, the return low temperature limit, the temperature setpoint at the return high temperature, the return high temperature limit, the humidity ratio setpoint at the return low humidity ratio, the return low humidity limit, the humidity ratio setpoint at the return high humidity, the return high humidity limit.
+The input consists of the setpoint manager name, the control variable (either temperature or humidity), a node list name of the nodes affected by the setpoint, the name of the return node name, and the data for the reset rule: the maximum and minimum temperature setpoints, the maximum return temperature at the maximum supply temperature setpoint, the temperature setpoint at the return high temperature, the return high temperature limit, the humidity ratio setpoint at the return low humidity ratio, the return low humidity limit, the humidity ratio setpoint at the return high humidity, the return high humidity limit.

 \subsubsection{Inputs}